Q: Why did the chicken cross the road?

 More Details

 PHY180 moves quickly, so make sure you keep up with the material.
-Ask professors or TAs if you’re confused about a certain topic.
+Ask the teaching team if you’re confused about a certain topic.
 Because the material builds on itself, it’s important to cement your understanding as concepts are being taught.
 If you have holes in your understanding, it’ll be difficult to learn new concepts well.

-While we encourage you to know the equations and how they work together, we also want to stress that knowing why something works is also very useful in classical mechanics.
+While we encourage you to know the equations and how they work together, we also want to stress that knowing why something works is also useful in classical mechanics.
 If you can understand how the concepts work on a theoretical level, you’re better prepared to answer more difficult, concept-focused questions than you would be otherwise.
 In our experience, the best way to achieve this understanding is to ask questions about why these concepts work wherever possible.
-Asking these questions in lectures, tutorials, office hours, and on Piazza will help build your understanding of what these concepts really mean.
-Classical mechanics is arguably the oldest science ever taught, so there exist tons of resources that can help you learn.
+Asking these questions in lectures, tutorials, office hours, and on Piazza (a platform where you can communicate with some of your professors) will help build your understanding of what these concepts really mean.
+Classical mechanics is arguably the oldest science ever taught, so there are tons of resources that can help you learn.

 Mastering the theory behind problems will require a lot of practice.
 As you do more questions, your understanding of the material will improve, and you’ll model situations with fewer mistakes.